Nearing Full Implementation, EPA’s Lean Management System Delivers Results | US EPA

 Nearing Full Implementation, EPA’s Lean Management System Delivers Results

-ATLANTA (November 10, 2020) – The U.S. Environmental Protection Agency (EPA) announced today that it has implemented the EPA Lean Management System (ELMS) to 83% of the agency across the U.S.
+PHILADELPHIA (November 12, 2020) – The U.S. Environmental Protection Agency (EPA) announced today that it has implemented the EPA Lean Management System (ELMS) to 87% of the Mid-Atlantic Region.

-“Solving problems efficiently is an essential part of the work EPA carries out daily,” said EPA Region 4 Administrator Mary S. Walker.
-“Utilizing ELMS shortened the State Implementation Plans review timetable thereby enabling state and local agencies to implement emission control strategies sooner.”
+“EPA’s Mid-Atlantic Regional office has used ELMS to provide tangible results to our customers – from citizens who are requesting information under the Freedom of Information Act to state governments updating state-wide permits,” said EPA Regional Administrator Cosmo Servidio.
+“I’m proud to say our employees have continued to improve everyday business processes while adapting to a remote work environment.
+ELMS projects have been moving forward without hesitation.”

 ELMS is an agency-wide systematic approach to continuous process improvement.
 It is based on lean principles used for years by the private sector and is comprised of six components: visual management, standard process, cascading performance measures, problem solving, business reviews & huddles, and leader behaviors.
-EPA implementation of each of these elements has allowed EPA to make significant improvements to the speed and quality at which it delivers its services to the American people.
+The Mid-Atlantic Region’s implementation of each of these elements has allowed the agency to make significant improvements to the speed and quality at which it delivers its services to the American people.

 EPA Office of Continuous Improvement – the team responsible for implementing ELMS – set a goal to deploy this system to 80% of agency personnel and use it to improve 250 processes by fiscal year 2020.
 Both goals were successfully met with the agency reporting over 500 processes improved and 83% of personnel using ELMS.